Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Application II: Nonlinear Change of Variables

 \section{Application II: Nonlinear Change of Variables}

-Again we consider the problem of approximating stable manifolds of equilibria for the Swift-Hohenberg equation, this time though, using a nonlinear approximation of the stable manifold (cf.~Section~\ref{sec:goodCoordinates}).
-We use the same notation and estimates established in Section \ref{sec:CoV_Linear_SH} with some minor adjustments.
-In particular, we will use $m_{u} =1$ and $ m_{s} =3$.
-Adopting some of the notation from~Section~\ref{sec:goodCoordinates}, we set $n_u=m_{\unst}$, $n_\theta := m_{\slow}$, $n_f= m_{\fast}+m_{\slow}$, and $N=n_u+n_f-1$, and define
+In this section we improve the approximation of the stable manifolds in certain directions, by making the nonlinear change of coordinates discussed in Section~\ref{sec:goodCoordinates}.
+Again, we consider the example of the Swift-Hohenberg Equation \eqref{eq:SwiftHohenberg}.
+We employ the notation established in Section \ref{sec:CoV_Linear_SH}, with some minor adjustments.
+In particular, we use $m_{u} =1$ and $ m_{s} =3$.
+Recalling the notation of~Section~\ref{sec:goodCoordinates}, set $n_u=m_{\unst}$, $n_\theta := m_{\slow}$, $n_f= m_{\fast}+m_{\slow}$, and $N=n_u+n_f-1$, and define